Your agent forgets things. Four tools promise to fix it. Here's what each one actually does and which one you should install first.

 For the detailed explanation of how OpenClaw memory and compaction work, our compaction guide covers what happens to your context window during long conversations.

-When to tune it: If your agent forgets things mid-conversation (within a single session), adjust LCM's freshTailCount (how many recent messages stay uncompressed) and contextThreshold (when compression triggers).
+When to tune it: If your agent forgets things mid-conversation (within a single session), adjust freshTailCount (how many recent messages stay uncompressed) and contextThreshold (when compression triggers).
 The defaults work for most conversations.
 Long, complex sessions benefit from a higher freshTailCount (32 instead of the default).

-LCM manages the current session.
-QMD, Mem0, and Cognee manage everything else.
-Don't compare LCM to the other three.
+Compaction manages the current session.
+QMD, Mem0, Cognee, Honcho, and LanceDB manage everything else.
+Don't compare compaction to the retrieval plugins.
 They work on different problems.

 QMD: The hybrid search upgrade (start here)